-Select one of the assessments you want compare and click Compare Assessments in the ribbon options of the Summary tab of your selected assessment.

-- The selected assessment is displayed in Assessment 1, click the drop-down options to select another assessment or the corresponding policy.
+- Select one of the assessments you want to compare and click Compare Assessments in the ribbon options of the Summary tab of your selected assessment. - The selected assessment is displayed in Assessment 1, click the drop-down options to select another assessment or the corresponding policy.
 Notice, it will only display the respective policy and its associated assessments.
-You can select from draft, published, or approved assessments. - You can select to compare All Servers or a specific SQL Server instance from the list of available instances in the drop-down options. - Select the Assessment 2 to which you want to compare Assessment 1.
+You can select from draft, published, or approved assessments.

+• You can select to compare All Servers or a specific SQL Server instance from the list of available instances in the drop-down options.